Carbonhell/SmartDisplay/rmqtt/README.md

 You will also need [cargo espflash](https://github.com/esp-rs/espflash/blob/main/cargo-espflash/README.md#installation) if you plan to run the code on real hardware.

+## Windows long path limit
+On windows, there's a limit to how long paths can be.
+This causes issue with ESP32 projects and CMake.
+You can bypass this limit through a symlink.
+For example, you can add a symlink to your Desktop folder, which should generate a short enough path (the limit is 260): mklink /d C:\Users\{your_username}\Desktop\rmqtt path_to_rmqtt_folder

+After this, trigger the flashing through the symlinked folder.

 ## Configuration
 In the main.rs file, you will find several consts that need to have the correct values for the code to work.
 -) WIFI_SSID & WIFI_PASS: for Wokwi, they're already set.
 If you want to use real hardware, you'll need to put the credentials of your access point.
+Keep in mind that ESP32 boards (except new ones) do not support 5GHz, so if you have a SSID for each frequence, use the 2.4GHz credentials.
 -) MQTT_ENDPOINT: change this to the ATS endpoint of your IoT Core AWS profile.
 It should also work with other MQTT providers, such as [EMQX](https://www.emqx.com/en/mqtt/public-mqtt5-broker).
 -) MQTT_CLIENT_ID: This should be the thing's name if you're using AWS IoT core.
 -) MQTT_TOPIC_NAME: Be sure to use a topic you have access to (check the policy attached to the certificare you're using)